In the restaurant industry, maintaining good guest relationships is just as important as having a functioning kitchen.

-In the restaurant industry, maintaining good customer interaction is just as important as having a functioning kitchen.
-Between running a restaurant and managing its finances, restaurant operators can often find it difficult to allocate the time to better understand their customers.
+But between running a restaurant and managing its finances, restaurant management tends to forget to allocate the time to better understand their customers.

-Why is CRM important?
+Why is CRM So Important for Your Restaurant?

 Understanding your customers

 Understanding your customers means they will only receive messages that are relevant to them.
 This prevents someone with a shellfish allergy from receiving promotions from a seafood restaurant, and someone under 21 from receiving content from bars.

 Loyalty programs and rewards

 Loyalty programs and customer rewards are the most useful tools a good CRM system is capable of generating.

 By tracking how many visits a guest makes, how much they spend per visit, and what they typically order, you can enroll them in a customized loyalty program.

 This is not limited to just customer behavior, but can also be used to send special offers for birthdays, anniversaries, or special holidays.

 Loyalty programs and rewards are not just beneficial for the guests, they also keep guests coming back, thus increasing retention.